GeoscienceAustralia/dea-notebooks/Real_world_examples/Scalable_machine_learning/README.md

 4. `Classify_satellite_data.ipynb`: This is where we load in satellite data and classify it using the model created in the previous notebook.
 The notebook initially asks you to provide a number of small test locations so we can observe visually how well the model is going at classifying real data.
 The last part of the notebook attempts to classify a much larger region.
 5. `Object-based_filtering.ipynb`: This notebook is provided as an optional extra.
 It guides you through converting your pixel-based classification into an object-based classification using image segmentation.

-The default example in the notebooks uses a training dataset containing "crop" and "non-crop" labels (labelled as 1 and 0 in the geojson file, respectively) from SOMEWHERE.
-The training data is called `"SOMETHING.geojson"`, and is located in the `'data/'` folder.
-By the end of this notebook series we will have produced a model for identifying cropland areas in Egypt, and we will output a cropland mask (as a geotiff) for the region around the city of Faiyum, Egypt.
+The default example in the notebooks uses a training dataset containing "crop" and "non-crop" labels (labelled as 1 and 0 in the geojson, respectively) from across Australia.
+The training data is called `"crop_training.geojson"`, and is located in the `'data/'` folder.
+This reference data was acquired and pre-processed from the USGS's Global Food Security Analysis Data portal [here](https://croplands.org/app/data/search?page=1&page_size=200) and [here](https://e4ftl01.cr.usgs.gov/MEASURES/GFSAD30VAL.001/2008.01.01/).
+By the end of this notebook series we will have produced a model for identifying cropland areas in Australia, and we will output a cropland mask (as a geotiff) for around region around south-east WA.

 If you wish to begin running your own classification workflow, the first step is to replace this training data with your own in the `Extract_training_data.ipynb` notebook.
 Though of course its best to run through the default example first to ensure you understand the content before altering the notebooks for your specific use case.